Get expert help dealing with a breakup. Click here to chat online to someone right now.

 If you’ve chosen to build your life with someone, you have a right to know about certain things, and finding out they’ve been keeping you in the dark can mean you find it impossible to put your faith in them again.
 Particularly when they’ve put your future or your security at risk.

 Lots of couples do manage to work past infidelities or betrayals and rebuild trust, but it’s not easy to do.
-And without trust, relationships are doomed to come to an end.
+And a lack of trust is a big reason why relationships fail.

 5. You don’t love each other.